lcapo/developer-documentation-hotel/DSF/Avail.rst

 * The extra fee for a **nonRefundable** cancellation is a 100% since the moment of the creation of the reservation.

-* If the solicited distribution is with a pax older than 55 years old, and there is no pax older than **55 years**, then it can't do a confirmation of the options where it would return the condition of the rate.
-In any case, the provider doesn't return these options.
+* The provider can return options for pax. older that 55 years old, i.e. they are options that can only be sold to people older than 55 years old.
+In this case, on out part, we will return the condition, rate 55 years old.

 * In the case of pax older of **60 years** and **65 years** you will find the same process like with 55 years old.

-* The rate **package** means that the product can't be sold by it self
+* The rate **package** means that the product can't be sold by it self, with an extra service like for example a plane ticket.

-* The rate **CanaryResident** is a rate that is applied for the resident in the Canary islands
+* The rate **CanaryResident** is a rate that is applied for the resident in the Canary islands.
+I.e. there are options that can only be sold to people that live in the Canary islands.

 * The rate **BalearicResident** is like CanaryResdient but applied with the Balearic island.
+I.e. there are options that can only be sold to people that live in the Balearic islands.

 |